USwampertor/USwampertor/README.md

 ## About

-Game Development Engineer with more than 2 years of hands-on experience in Tools Programming, Testing and Gameplay Programming.
+Game Development Engineer with more than 3 years of hands-on experience in Tools Programming, Testing and Gameplay Programming.
-Strong analytical and problem solving capabilities, creative in search of new solutions and development of new tools to enrich the gaming industry
+Strong analytical and problem solving capabilities, creative in search of new solutions and development of new tools to enrich the gaming industry.
+Teaching tools for game development since 2021.

 ## Work Experience